seamless-medley/medley/packages/node-medley/README.md

 Default: `9.0`

-Gain (in dB) to boost for tracks having ReplayGain metadata embeded, default to 9.0dB.
+Gain (in dB) to boost for tracks with ReplayGain metadata embeded, default to 9.0dB.

 If a track has no ReplayGain metadata, this value is ignored.